Fleckism/SecurityPlus/SecurityPlus/14E Deployment and Automation Concepts.md

 ### Continuous Monitoring and Automated Courses of Action

 An automation solution will have a system of continuous monitoring to detect service failures and security incidents.
-Continuous monitoring might use a locally installed agent or [[heartbeat protocol]] or may involve checking [[Availability]] remotely.
+Continuous monitoring might use a locally installed agent or [[heartbeat protocol]] or may involve checking [[My linked notes/Dictionary/Availability]] remotely.
 As well as monitoring the primary site, it is important to observe the failover components to ensure that they are recovery ready.
 You can also automate the courses of action that a monitoring system takes, like configuring an IPS to automatically block traffic that it deems suspicious.
 This sort of capability is provided by security orchestration and response ([[SOAR]]) management software.

 ### Continuous Validation